haideralsh/react-confirmation-button/README.md

 Reserve the use of Confirmation Buttons for use cases where:

 1. Performing an irreversible action is part of the regular flow
-2. Such action may need to be repeated many times in the same session
+2. Such action may need to be repeated many times in the same session, making the confirmation dialog alternative fatigue inducing.

 ### Technical Approach